UnaBiz/unashield/docs/hardware.md

 <br><br><br>

-- The five pins marked by `*` are required for proper operation of the onboard SIGFOX module.
+- The five pins marked by `*` are required for proper operation of the onboard Sigfox module.
-  Even though UnaShield is designed for Arduino Uno R3, the UnaShield can be integrated with another device as a **SIGFOX network adapter** if these essential five pins are properly connected.
+  Even though UnaShield is designed for Arduino Uno R3, the UnaShield can be integrated with another device as a **Sigfox network adapter** if these essential five pins are properly connected.

 <br>

-- The onboard SIGFOX module works with **DC 3V3 power.** All the Arduino pins used by the UnaShield are connected to a **level-shifter** to ensure that the pin voltage is always fixed at 3V3.
+- The onboard Sigfox module works with **DC 3V3 power.** All the Arduino pins used by the UnaShield are connected to a **level-shifter** to ensure that the pin voltage is always fixed at 3V3.

 <br><br><br>